The-Standard-Organization/ADotNet/README.md

   }
 ```

 The options here are available with the power of strongly typed options and Enums.
 You don't have to think about what needs to go there.
-It's already directing you towards the options you need to get going with building your pipeline.
+The syntax is already directing you towards the options you need to get going with building your pipeline.

 ## How It Works for Git Actions
 Here's how this library works.
 Let's assume you want to write a task in your pipeline that uses a particular version for your ASP.NET Core project.
 Today, engineers write the following command in YAML: